Nasal Polyp Surgery

 Buy a humidifier.

 If you notice that the air in your house is drier than normal, invest in a humidifier to moisten the air in your common areas and bedrooms.
-This will keep your sinuses healthy and allow for proper drainage of the delicate mucus membranes that filter out bacteria.
+This will keep your sinuses healthy and allow for proper drainage of the delicate mucous membranes that filter out bacteria.

 Use a saline nasal spray.